-Fort Bend ISD's philosophy regarding full and individual evaluations is to ensure all students receive a comprehensive and integrated evaluation delineating the strengths and weaknesses of a student's profile.
+Fort Bend ISD's philosophy regarding a FIEE is to ensure all students receive a comprehensive and integrated evaluation delineating the strengths and weaknesses of a student's profile.
 The analysis derived in these evaluations should inform instruction and ultimately determine whether the child is a child with a disability and specify the educational needs of the child.

-Evaluations will provide information to determine present levels of academic achievement, social and emotional performance, and related educational needs.
+Evaluations will provide information to determine present levels of academic and functional performance to include social and emotional performance, and related educational needs.
 No single evaluation tool may be used as the sole criterion for determining eligibility.
 Rather, a variety of assessments (both formal and informal assessments), including information provided by parents, guardians, classroom teachers, and observations of the student's classroom performance, work samples/portfolios, interviews, and review of the records used.